Quenneville coaches Panthers to 4-3 win over Blackhawks

-CHICAGO (AP) — The Florida Panthers got Joel Quenneville a win in his return to Chicago, using a hat trick by Frank Vatrano to beat the Blackhawks 4-3 on Tuesday night for their sixth consecutive victory.
+The Florida Panthers got Quenneville a win in his return to Chicago, using a hat trick by Frank Vatrano to beat the Blackhawks 4-3 on Tuesday night for their sixth consecutive victory.

+“Made it a little interesting at the end of the game, but that was certainly a memorable event that I’m thankful for,” Quenneville said.

 The 61-year-old Quenneville coached Chicago to three Stanley Cup championships and nine playoff appearances in 10-plus years before he was fired when the team got off to a lackluster start last season.
 He was hired by Florida in April, and the former NHL defenseman was showered with love in his first game back at the United Center.